glowinthedark/usbimager/README.md

 | Raw write time (4)             | 23:16         | 23:28             | 24:05     |
 | Compressed write time (4)      | 01:12:51      | ✗                 | 30:47     |

 (1) - for Intel: the provided binary was compiled under 10.14 (because that's what I have), however it was reported that you can compile the source under 10.13 too without problems.
 Furthermore, [Tarnyko](https://gitlab.com/bztsrc/usbimager/-/issues/63) also successfully tested it under 10.10.
 For ARM: the minimum version is 11.0.
-As of 1.0.9, the Intel version isn't supported any more, and the ARM version is maintained by @democat.
+As of 1.0.9, the Intel version isn't supported any more, and the ARM version is maintained by @cwongmath.

 (2) - the portable executable's size on Windows platform.
 I couldn't download an official pre-compiled version of WIN32 Disk Imager, just the source.
 The **uf** versions of USBImager are bigger, ~800K, because they include Unifont.